z0r1k/w/README.md

-# Welcome to the W Challenge
+# Welcome to the W

 I didn't manage to do the task completely and to show how would I usually do the project from scratch.
 I am sorry about it.